A. Harry Griffin

-Arthur Harry Griffin (15 January 1911 – 9 July 2004) was a British journalist and mountaineer.
+Arthur Harry Griffin MBE (15 January 1911 – 9 July 2004) was a British journalist and mountaineer.
 He is particularly remembered for his evocative recording, in his writing, of rock-climbing in the Lake District in the inter-war years, especially a group called 'The Coniston Tigers'; for his long-running 'Lakeland Diary' column in The Guardian (spanning a period of 53 years); and for having inspired, via these columns, and an article in the Lancashire Evening Post, the rebirth of interest in the Bob Graham Round.